Child Projects

 End Sub

-When a local Client project user is logged in, this user will also be used by the Movicon Windows (but not by the Variables) for authentication towards the Server project.
+When a local Client project user is logged in, this user will also be used by the Movicon Windows (but not by the Variables) for Server project authentication.
 If the Client user does not exist on the Server, a " 'ServerName' Network Server authentication failed" message will appear in the Movicon window.
-Alternatively, the "Default Log On User' property in the Server Project's 'Networking' properties can be used whereby Movicon Windows' authentication will occur independently from the user logged in locally in Client.
-Web Client sessions will be authicated iwht the Default User set in the Server.
+Alternatively, the "Default Log On User' property in the Server Project's 'Networking' properties can be used whereby the Movicon Windows' authentication will occur independently from the user logged in locally in Client.
+Web Client sessions will be authicated using the Default User set in the Server.

 See Also